-- Back up the work that you've done so far by going to menu and download source. - Using the "folder" icon, create a new folder called assignment4 in the same project MATH2794W YourName (where you've kept all the files from your past assignments).
+- Back up the work that you've done so far by going to menu and download source. - Using the "folder" icon, create a new folder called assignment4 in the same project MATH 2794W PROJECT Your Name (where you've kept all the files from your LATEX assignments).

-Pick a job you are interested in
+Part 1/3: Find a job you are interested in

-- (Task a) Search for and choose a specific advertisement for a job that you either qualify for or plan to be qualified for within the next 5 years.
-It does not need to be a math-specific position, but you should be able to articulate why your math education would be beneficial for this position.
-This could be an internship or a permanent position. - (Task b) Save the advertisement as a PDF file job4.pdf (for example, by "print to PDF" or by taking a screenshot of the advertisement), and upload job4.pdf to your assignment4 folder.
+- (Task a) Take out a pen and a sheet of paper.
+Jot down careers or fields of study that you may like to pursue 3 years from now.
+Where would you like to live? - (Task b) Search for and choose a specific advertisement for a internship or a job that you either qualify for or plan to be qualified for within the next 3 years.
+It does not need to be a math-specific position, but you should be able to articulate why your math experience would be beneficial for this position.
+This could be an internship or a permanent position. - (Task c) Save the advertisement as a PDF file job4.pdf (for example, by "print to PDF" or by taking a screenshot of the advertisement), and upload job4.pdf to your assignment4 folder.
+You can also give me a physical paper copy of the job description.

-Write a cover letter for the position you've picked
+Part 2/3: Write a cover letter for the position you've picked

 - (Step A) Go to Purdue OWL Cover Letters Part 1 Workshop and career.uconn.edu/coverletters for resources (including samples) for writing cover letters.
-You can also look up other resources. - (Step B) Before you write your cover letter in LATEX, write down (either on paper or using a text editor) a cover letter addressing the hiring committee/ manager for the position you've chosen. - (Step C) Pick a cover letter template from sharelatex.com/templates/cover-letters or elsewhere, e.g. a very simple template egunawan.github.io/math2794w/hw/04/letter4template.tex (see letter4template.pdf). - (Step D) Write your cover letter using this template in a main file called letter4.tex, saved in your assignment4 folder.
+You can also look up other resources. - (Step B) Before you write your cover letter in LaTeX, write down (either on paper or using a text editor) a cover letter addressing the hiring committee/ manager for the position you've chosen. - (Step C) You can use a very simple and plain template from - egunawan.github.io/writing/hw/04/letter4template.tex (see letter4template.pdf) - or browse more complicated cover letter templates from sharelatex.com/templates/cover-letters, overleaf.com/gallery/tagged/cover-letter or elsewhere. - (Step D) Write your cover letter using this template in a main file called letter4.tex, saved in your assignment4 folder. - (Step E) Highly recommended but optional: meet with a UConn Career Services1 consultant to discuss your cover letter.
+Bring the job advertisement.